Billy Jensen: Producer

-Jensen served as co-executive producer on the HBO docuseries adaptation of "I'll Be Gone in the Dark" that aired in 2020.
+Jensen served as co-executive producer of the HBO docuseries adaptation of I'll Be Gone in the Dark, which aired in 2020.

-Jensen produced and costarred in the Investigation Discovery series "Unraveled," with the first season focused on the Long Island Serial Killer investigation.
+Jensen produced and co-starred in the Investigation Discovery series Unraveled, with the first season focusing on the Long Island Serial Killer investigation.

+Allegations

+In May 2022, Jensen was removed from the Murder Squad podcast after facing allegations of sexual misconduct.
+Since then, several women have come forward with additional allegations of sexual misconduct.
+That summer, he checked into rehab for alcohol addiction.